hoereth/springfox-enum-plugin/README.md

 ## Usage

-This plugin automatically registers with Spring and Springfox and will process these @de.pentabyte.springfox.ApiEnum annotations:
+This plugin automatically registers with Spring and Springfox and will process these proprietary @de.pentabyte.springfox.ApiEnum annotations:

 ```java
 public enum SomeEnum {